 The successful applicant should have a strong interest in communications for challenging environments and experimental work, with excellent programming skills.
 Experience of MATLAB would be an advantage.

 This PhD must start by 1st September 2020 at the latest.

 Candidates must have (or expect to obtain) a minimum of a UK upper second-class honours degree (2.1) or equivalent in Electronic Engineering, Computer Science, or a related subject.
 Prior research or industry experience would also be an advantage.

 How to apply:

 Applicants must apply via the University’s online application system at https://www.york.ac.uk/study/postgraduate-research/apply/.
 Please read the application guidance first so that you understand the various steps in the application process.
-To apply, please select the PhD in Electronic Engineering for October 2019 entry.
+To apply, please select the PhD in Electronic Engineering.
 Please specify in your PhD application that you would like to be considered for this studentship.

 Based on your current searches we recommend the following search filters.

 Based on your current search criteria we thought you might be interested in these.